-Are You Sharing Email Newsletter Links to Social Media?in Marketing 345, Marketing Fundamentals
+Are You Sharing Email Newsletter Links to Social Media?in Content Marketing, Marketing 345, Marketing Fundamentals, Social Media Marketing

 Email newsletters and social media are powerful distribution channels but don't cross-the-streams